lexibank/othanieljen/README.md

-# Jen Cluster Comparative Wordlist
+# CLDF dataset derived from Othaniel's "Jen Cluster Comparative Wordlist" from 2017

 Cite the source dataset as

 > Othaniel, Nlabephee Kefas.
 2017.
 A phonological comparative study of the Jen language cluster.
 (MA thesis, Jos: Theological College of Northern Nigeria; 1–83pp.)

+This dataset is licensed under a CC-BY-4.0 license

 Conceptlists in Concepticon: